Sri Chinmoy ... Sports

 Sri Chinmoy founded the Sri Chinmoy Marathon Team in 1977 as a service to the running community and to promote physical fitness and self-transcendence through sports.

-Since making his home in America in 1964 Sri Chinmoy, an avid sports enthusiast, continues to place emphasis upon the spiritual benefits of physical fitness - particularly running.
-In the 1970s and 1980s, he was an active long distance runner, completing 22 marathons and 5 ultras.
+Since making his home in America in 1964 Sri Chinmoy, an avid sports enthusiast, continued to place emphasis upon the spiritual benefits of physical fitness ... particularly through running.

-In 1981, to celebrate his 50th birthday, Sri Chinmoy along with several hundred of his students completed a "Grand Prix" of 31 days of races - with a cumulative distance of 50 miles - events ranged from 400 metres to 5 miles.
+In 1981, to celebrate his 50th birthday, Sri Chinmoy along with several hundred of his students completed a 'Grand Prix' of 31 consecutive days of races ... a cumulative distance of 50 miles ... with events ranging from 400 metres to 5 miles

-For many years - particularly during the 1980's and 1990's - Sri Chinmoy played tennis almost every day - often practicing for 2, 3, or 4 hours at a time - such is his enthusiasm for the game.
+For many years, particularly during the 1980's and 1990's, Sri Chinmoy played tennis almost every day - often practicing for 2, 3, or 4 hours at a time - such was his enthusiasm for the game.

-Sri Chinmoy practiced not only for the joy of it, and to keep the body fit but also because he sees sports as a natural means for expressing his philosophy of self-transcndence.
-Inspired by his example, several of his students have attempted to stretch their own personal limits - setting new world records in various fields, running multi-day races, swimming the English Channel and climbing some of the worlds highest mountains.
+Inspired by his example, many of Sri Chinmoy's students have attempted to stretch their own personal limits - some setting new records in various fields ... like running marathons and multi-day races, swimming the English Channel and climbing some of the worlds highest mountains.

-Sri Chinmoy has written and lectured extensively on the subject of running and training, and has answered hundred of questions on the importance of sports and physical fitness as avenues for spiritual growth.
+Sri Chinmoy wrote and lectured extensively on the subject of running and training, and answered hundreds of questions on the importance of sports and physical fitness as avenues for inner progress and spiritual enlightenment.

 "What gives life its value,